avalon60/OraTAPI/README.md

 ---

 ## The Primary Components
-The OraTAPI tools consists of 3 major components:
+The OraTAPI tools consist of three major parts:

 - The ora_tapi command line tool.
 - Code templates.